-Ineligible according to criteria – This could be because of income requirements, college enrollment, immigration status, or any other of the specific eligibility criteria required by the PHA with which you’re applying.
+Ineligible according to criteria – This could be because of income requirements, college enrollment, immigration status, or any other specific eligibility criteria required by the PHA with which you’re applying.
 If the PHA determines that you do not meet a particular criterion for eligibility, it will reject your application.

 Decisions to approve or deny applications are generally left to the local PHA’s discretion, and PHAs, from time to time, may also consider mitigating circumstances when choosing whether to accept or deny an application.

 How to Appeal a Section 8 Denial

 The PHA will send you a formal letter outlining its decision and reason for denial if it chooses not to advance your Section 8 application.
 This letter will also be instructions for how to request an informal appeal, along with information about your right to do so.